 Strategically increasing geographic outreach and implementation of innovative operational efficiencies has been key to the MVGA’s economic sustainability within this industry.
 Insight and intelligence gained through partner relationships with academia remain vitally important.
 MVGA will continue to promote educational programs offering practical and profitable solutions to the betterment of their member operations and their impact on their community.

-MVGA’s food division now collaborates with nearly 100 produce buyers statewide promoting their “buy local” campaign highlighting the benefits of purchasing products made or grown in Ohio.
+MVGA’s food division now collaborates with produce buyers statewide promoting their “buy local” campaign highlighting the benefits of purchasing products made or grown in Ohio.
 This initiative should produce increasing benefits to those farmers who grow both outdoors and in the greenhouse.

 With a local economic impact of over $100 million with floriculture alone, the industry employs over 750 people.
 Lucas County is in the nation’s top 100 counties for production of greenhouse crops (over 3,000 counties in the US).
 More data is needed on the impact of the food division especially as it ramps up in volume and scope.